General Program Information

 AACSB Accreditation is the hallmark of excellence in business education, and is earned by less than five percent of the world's business programs.
 The Darla Moore School of Business is one of only 716 business schools globally that maintains AACSB Business Accreditation, and one of only 181 institutions in the world to also maintain a specialized AACSB Accreditation for accounting.

 Are there opportunities to visit the MACC program?

-Visit our MACC Events page to learn more about our events, including: On-Campus Information Sessions, MACC One-on-Ones, Decision in a Day, and MACC: Day One.
+Yes!
+Visit our MACC Events page to learn more about our events, both in person and virtual.

 How do I find out more about CPA hour requirements?

-We recommend the following sources for great information about the accounting profession and CPA hour requirements:
+We recommend the following sources for information about CPA hour requirements:

 American Institute of CPASs (AICPA): A wealth of information about the profession, including links to the various state CPA exam and license requirements.